Extra money for those who need it

 - 16 to 19 Bursary Fund

-There are many trusts and charities which offer aid and assistance to students in financial difficulty.
-It is important that you investigate every possible source of funding, and that you are aware of the application deadlines and eligibility criteria.
+Many trusts and charities offer aid and assistance to students in financial difficulty.
+You should investigate every possible source of funding.
+You should also be aware of the relevant application deadlines and eligibility criteria.

-Please be aware that applying to trusts and charities can be a time-consuming process and requires patience and perseverance.
+Applying to trusts and charities can be a time-consuming process.
+It requires patience and perseverance.
 Also, it rarely offers an immediate source of assistance.
-You are urged to seek advice from the firstname.lastname@example.org , if your needs are more immediate.
+We urge you to seek advice from firstname.lastname@example.org if your needs are more immediate.

-Please make sure you fulfil the trust's or charity's basic criteria before make your application.
-A successful application requires a few things to come together well.
+Be sure you fulfil the trust or charity's basic criteria before you make your application.
+A successful application requires several things to come together well.
 Here are a few steps you can check to ensure your application is successful: